 - The Subject has other apps open on their computer that are using too much processing power and/or internet bandwidth

 - The Subject is running an VPN

-The uploads on the iPhone keep stopping.
+The uploads on the Mobile Device keep stopping.
 What can I do?!

 Since there are so many factors that could be impacting the Subject's connection and the upload process, if you run into uploads that stop mid-way, we recommend trying the following troubleshooting tips.